crcx/parable/REFERENCE.md

     number number - number

+Primitive.
+Divide the first number by the second returning the result.

 ## rem

     number number - number

+Primitive.
+Divide the first number by the second returning the remainder.

 ## floor

     number - number

+Primitive.
+Return the largest integer value less than or equal to the specified number.

 ## ^

     number number - number

+Primitive.
+Return the first value raised to the power of the second number.

 ## log

     number - number

+Primitive.
+Return the natural logarithm of the number (to base *e*).

 ## log10

     number - number

+Primitive.
+Return the natural logarithm of the number (to base *10*).

 ## log<n>

     number number - number

+Primitive.
+Return the natural logarithm of the number to a specified base (this is calculated as [log(first) / log(second)]).

 ## shift

     number number - number

+Primitive.
+Perform a bit wise shift of the first number the specified number of bits (in the second number).
+Use a negative value for the second to shift left.
+A positive value will shift right.

 ## and

     number number - number

+Primitive.
+Perform a bitwise AND operation on the two values and return the result.

 ## or

     number number - number

+Primitive.
+Perform a bitwise OR operation on the two values and return the result.

 ## xor

     number number - number

+Primitive.
+Perform a bitwise XOR operation on the two values and return the result.

 ## random